8 Things You Should Know About the Flu Shot

 Know the Facts

-- Flu vaccine does not cause the flu: The flu vaccination consists of inactivated flu virus particles and therefore cannot replicate and give an individual influenza.
+- The flu vaccine does not cause the flu: The flu vaccination consists of inactivated flu virus particles and therefore cannot replicate and give an individual influenza.
 It is possible that a patient may experience symptoms after a shot however, they are significantly less severe than the flu.

 - The flu vaccine is effective: While there’s always a risk of contracting the flu, vaccinations significantly lower the risk and protect patients from experiencing severe symptoms in case they do become ill.